hunter-teacher-cert/work_csci70900-daianam08/Methods1/Portfolio/Lesson 1/HTML_CSS_Lesson.md

 ### Do now Review (5mins)

 ### Lesson(15 mins)
 Classes and IDs are super powerful in HTML.
 Later when we review website frameworks using Bootstrap, we will look at some amazing built-in classes we can use in our websites.
 As we see in the code, classes and ids allow us to format different sections of code.
+They are otherwise known as selectors.
 We can call these in the CSS sheet and give them their own modifications (color, size, etc).
 Only the sections labeled with the respective classes and ids will be affected.

 Pose question: What sections of the code will be affected by a class or id?
 Which are not?
 [For example, body is not affected!]